-Brian Arthur, the proponent of "increasing returns," working with the Santa Fe Institute, has described the new world of information-enabled business enterprises as a "world of re-everything."
-In this new world of business, success or failure for most enterprises depends on their ability to incessantly question and adapt their programmed logic of the way things are done.
-Such reality checks of the company's ways of doing business is necessary to keep up with the sustained dynamic and radical changes in the business environment.
-The "old world" of pre-determined and predefined recipes of success would still exist side by side with the world of re-everything in most business enterprises.
-However, companies' competitive survival and ongoing sustenance would depend primarily on their ability to continuously redefine and adapt organizational goals, purposes, and the organization's "way of doing things."
-Steve Kerr has described the state of business strategy for the new world in Planning Review: "The future is moving so quickly that you can't [predict] it ...
-We have put a tremendous emphasis on quick response instead of planning.
+Brian Arthur, the proponent of 'increasing returns' working with the Santa Fe Institute, has described the new world of information-enabled business enterprises as a 'world of re-everything.'
+In this new world of business, success or failure for most enterprises depends upon their ability to incessantly question and adapt their programmed logic of the way things are done.
+Such reality check of the company's ways of doing business is necessary to keep up with the sustained dynamic and radical changes in the business environment.
+The 'old world' of pre-determined and pre-defined recipes of success would still exist side-by-side with the world of reeverything in most business enterprises.
+However, companies' competitive survival and ongoing sustenance would primarily depend on their ability to continuously redefine and adapt organizational goals, purposes, and the organization's "way of doing things."
+Steve Kerr has described the state of business strategy for the new world in Planning Review: "The future is moving so quickly that you can't [predict] it...We have put a tremendous emphasis on quick response instead of planning.
 We will continue to be surprised, but we won't be surprised that we are surprised.
 We will anticipate the surprise."

-Exhibit 4 provides a synopsis of the transition from the "old" world of business to the E-world of business.
+Figure 4 provides a synopsis of the transition from the 'old' world of business to the e-world of business.